National Institute of Neurological Disorders and Stroke (NINDS)

 Mission

-The Institute's extramural program supports thousands of research project grants at institutions across the country.
+The institute's extramural program supports thousands of research projects at institutions across the country.
 Institutional training grants and individual fellowships support hundreds of scientists in training and provide career awards that offer a range of research experience and support for faculty members at various levels.
-Scientists in the Institute's laboratories and clinics in Bethesda, Maryland, conduct research in the major areas of neuroscience and on many of the most important and challenging neurological disorders.
-NINDS staff researchers also collaborate with scientists in several other NIH Institutes.
+Scientists in the institute's laboratories and clinics in Bethesda, Maryland, conduct research in the major areas of neuroscience and on many neurological disorders.
+NINDS staff researchers also collaborate with scientists and professionals across NIH.

-This is a time of accelerating progress and increasing hope in the battle against brain disease.
-Advances in understanding the nervous system are beginning to pay off in the form of treatments for previously intractable problems such as spinal cord injury, acute stroke, multiple sclerosis, epilepsy, and Parkinson's disease, to name a few.
+This is a time of accelerating progress and increasing hope in research related to neurological disorders and stroke.
+Advances in understanding the nervous system are beginning to pay off in the form of treatments for previously untreatable disorders and conditions such as spinal cord injury, acute stroke, multiple sclerosis, epilepsy, and Parkinson's disease, to name a few.

 Important Events in NINDS History